cjcliffe/CubicSDR-Manual/application-window.rst

 There is currently no limit on the number of modems that can be added other than the available CPU and Memory resources.

-Note that modems that move out of center frequency range will deactivate and re-activate later when you return to their range.
+Note that modems that move out of center frequency range will deactivate and reactivate later when you return to their range.

 Interacting with a Modem on the Main Waterfall
 ----------------------------------------------